 Pin size: male, 5 x 2.54 mm

 Although the ESP8266 chip has 17 GPIO pins, the ESP-01 only has three working GPIO pins (one is connected to the blue onboard LED).
 The ultimate goal is to be able to control these three pins using Wi-Fi.
 In order to achieve this, the chip needs software – called firmware.
 The firmware allows access to the chip, determines what commands can be used and how to respond to them.

 Terms such as ‘flashed’ and uploaded are commonly used for the process of adding software to a microcontroller.
 Programming (or ‘flashing’) refers to uploading (custom or pre-configured) software (or firmware) to the ESP8266’s flash memory – where it is stored until it is flashed again.
 Flashing is done using a serial-UART interface.
 For more software information, see the Programming libraries section below.

 The ESP8266 chip has (at least) two different boot modes: ‘normal mode’ and ‘programming mode’.
 To be able to upload new software/firmware to the chip, it needs to boot up in programming mode.
 Flashing will overwrite the previous software (including the AT command set if that was flashed).

 There are more than one serial to USB converter option available.
 With the correct information, an Arduino can also be used.
 A good option includes the FTDI USB to TTL serial converter module.
 It has a 3.3/5V DC jumper and will supply 500 mA through its Vc pin.
-For more information on how to connect the ESP-01 module to a breadboard and FTDI programmer for flashing, see this post.
+Also read more about connecting the ESP-01 module to a breadboard and FTDI programmer for flashing.